 Next Step Emerson Scholarship

 To be considered for this half-tuition award (toward the cost of full-time attendance), students must plan to earn an associate's degree with a cumulative GPA of at least 3.2 from one of the participating community colleges below by the time they matriculate at Emerson.
-The deadline to apply is now April 6.
-This scholarship is limited to fall term enrollment and students must apply for transfer admission by March 15.
+The deadline to apply has been extended to April 15.
+This scholarship is limited to students applying as a transfer for fall term enrollment.

 Students who apply for the Next Step Emerson Scholarship must plan to enroll full-time at Emerson College and complete their degree in five or fewer semesters.
 While on campus, students must maintain a 3.0 GPA in order to continue to receive this scholarship.